 Yes.
 We know that immunisations in the upper arm can trigger a reaction causing a frozen shoulder.
 During the COVID vaccination program, we saw more cases of frozen shoulder, partly due to increased vaccination.

-Are frozen shoulder injections painful?
+Are steroid injections for frozen shoulder painful?

 Yes, they can be particularly during the initial freezing stages of this disease.
 However, we use local anaesthetic, which improves tolerability.